 David is CEO of Horticulture Queensland’s peak industry body, Growcom.
 He has extensive line management experience around Australia in manufacturing, distribution, tourism and shipping having led both public and privately owned organisations.
 David has a vision to build industry capacity, skills and real career opportunities in the Queensland Horticulture industry and sees the region surrounding and serviced by SCOTS PGC as perfectly positioned to realise that potential.

 Julian is a graduate of the Royal Military College, Duntroon; the Royal Military College of Science, Schrivenham; and Australian Command and Staff College.
 He has served in Command appointments at the operational and strategic levels of the Australian Army, NATO and the United Nations as well as in a multinational capacity for the Australian Embassy in Washington, DC.
 He retired from the Army and began teaching secondary level science and chemistry until retirement in 2017.
-He is the Chair of St Steven’s Uniting Church Council, Toowoomba Building Committee and St Stephen’s Toowoomba Meals on Wheels Management Committee.
+He is the Chair of St Stephen’s Uniting Church Council, Toowoomba Building Committee and St Stephen’s Toowoomba Meals on Wheels Management Committee.
 Julian brings experience in operating at the strategic level, and education within a girls’ boarding school.
 He is the Uniting Church, Presbytery of the Downs representative on the Council.